Chrimle/openapi-to-java-records-mustache-templates/README.md

 If you want to sponsor the project, you can do so by sharing the project with others - or head over to [GitHub Sponsors - @Chrimle](https://github.com/sponsors/Chrimle)!

 # Getting Started
-The mustache templates are best acquired by importing the project.
+The mustache templates are best acquired by importing the project as a dependency.

 ## Import Dependency
 > [!NOTE]